OS4GIS/FingerEyes-Xr/README.md

 ## FingerEyes-Xr for HTML5

 ### Overview
-FingerEyes-Xr is JavaScript library for building the perfect and high quality GIS system based on Web.
+FingerEyes-Xr is a JavaScript library for building the perfect and high quality GIS system based on Web.
 FingerEyes-Xr provides rich and powerful functions to user with using HTML5.

 ### Main Functions
-* Fast map display by using TMS, WFS, WMS, Custom.
+* Fast map display by using TMS, WFS, WMS and custom service.
-* Fast querying and processing spatial-related attribute
+* Fast querying and processing spatial-related attributes.
-* Spatial analysis based on grid and vector data.
+* Spatial analysis based on grid and vector format.
 * Mashup on the map with powerful editing.
 * Perfect editing spatial data based on web(Undo/Redo, Snapping, Split, Merge, Substract, Buffer ...)